 One growing area of tourism has come to be known as volunteer tourism or voluntourism (sometimes referred to as volunteer travel).
 This combines the traditional aspects of tourism with voluntary service.
 In some cases, it can be related to sustainable tourism and sometimes to ecotourism.
-While the concept has been around for many years, it has seen rapid growth in more recent years as exemplified by the many efforts to rebuild after hurricanes Katrina and Sandy and the earthquake in Haiti.
+While the concept has been around for many years, it has seen rapid growth in more recent years.
 One of the earlier reports on this topic that looked at numbers was from 2008 when Tourism Research and Marketing (TRAM) surveyed 300 organizations in their Volunteer Tourism : A Global Analysis.
 Another way to look at this emerging trend is to understand the impacts of volunteerism, as can be seen in the frequently cited article, "AIDS orphan tourism: A threat to young children in residential care" by Linda M. Richter & Amy Norman (in Vulnerable Children and Youth Studies).

-There are a a number of resources that aggregate opportunities that can be used by someone looking to understand the types of opportunities and where the opportunities are located.
+There are websites that aggregate opportunities that can be used by someone looking to understand the types of opportunities and where the opportunities are located that can be helpful in understanding the types and locations of opportunities, we have only included two but there are others though many do charge potential volunteers for placements.
 This can be helpful for someone wanted to understand "the market" but we have not included them.
 If you want to explore the opportunities in order to understand them search on the following:

 Another option is to search on particular situations - particularly on major event or natural disasters.